 Arooj has lived all her life in the Oldham borough and is became Leader of Oldham Council in May 2021, the first Muslim woman to hold such a role in the North of England.
 She has portfolio responsibility for Economic and Social Reform.
 Her priorities for Oldham include:

 Within her portfolio she is has responsibility for reducing inequality and tackling poverty, Community Wealth Building, transport, community cohesion and the overall borough strategy.
 This portfolio allows her to utilise her passion for tackling inequalities and championing social justice for all of Oldham’s communities.

 Prior to becoming Leader, Arooj served as Deputy Leader and was the Cabinet Member responsible for leading Oldham’s response to and recovery from the Covid pandemic.

 Arooj’s parents migrated from Pakistan in 1968 to work in the local textile industry.
-She is one of seven siblings who went on to study Politics and International Relations at The DeMontfort University in Leicester.
+She is one of seven siblings and went on to study Politics and International Relations at The DeMontfort University in Leicester.